Welcome to today's edition of the Rush 24-7 podcast.

 It's a waste of time asking for manners here.

-I I assume that they were investigating these groups.
+I assume that they were investigating these groups.

-I thought it was a very interesting moment today because you saw this what you thought would have been a general election candidate, right?
+I thought it was a very interesting moment today because you saw this, what you thought would have been a general election candidate, right?

-More presidential, giving to veterans, groups, doing great work there.
+More presidential, giving to veterans groups, doing great work there.

-Instead, it turned into the primary candidate of attacking name calling.
+Instead, it turned into the primary candidate of attacking name-calling.

 And look, everybody hates the news media.

-This follows attacks on uh his fellow candidates.
+This follows attacks on his fellow candidates.

 It follows recent attacks on fellow Republicans.

-This this business about being presidential, George W. Bush was the epitome of acting presidential.
+In the first place, this business about being presidential, George W. Bush was the epitome of acting presidential.

-There is you there's nobody other than he, his father, and Ronaldus Magnus, who held the office of the presidency in such reverence, such high regard, and went to great lengths to never sully it.
+There is nobody other than he, his father, and Ronaldus Magnus, who held the office of the presidency in such reverence, such high regard, and went to great lengths to never sully it.

 George W. Bush was the epitome of what these people are all talking about.